General Information About Public Art Committee

 - Open Window by Ted Schaal.
 This unique piece is made of bronze and stainless steel with a vertical, bronze, rectangle from the front bisecting at a 45-degree angle with a high polished stainless orb sandwiched in the center.
 Displayed at Lone Tree Golf Club & Hotel behind the pro shop.

 - Balance in Motion by John King.
 This sculpture is one in a series of work by this kinetic sculptuor which comes alive in the wind.
 This work carries the theme of “balance in motion - reflections on the arts of tennis and golf.”
 Using spheres, hoops and swooping arcs, the work has the visual reference to balls, racquets, and clubs and their spinning arcs through the air.
 The motion of the piece is delightful, a seeming dance of balance between the elements of the game.

-For further information about the Committee or the public art selection process, please contact Teresa Cope, Director of Communications, at TeresaC@ssprd.org.
+For further information about the Committee or the public art selection process, please contact Mike Braaten, Deputy Executive Director, at MBraaten@ssprd.org.

 South Suburban Public Art Committee Temporary Exhibition Processes

 SSPAC also oversees the temporary art exhibits at the District’s recreation centers.
 If interested in having your art included in one of these spaces, please review the temporary art exhibit guidelines.